 Elephants need to drink around 200l of water a day, and move between water sources.
 This movement tramples and flattens the ground, creating pathways and “roads” followed by other animals, as well as humans, who know that they lead to water.

 Elephant dung also plays an enormous part in keeping environments healthy.
 Because elephants digest only around 40% of what they eat, their dung is full of nutrients and seeds.
 In fact with some seeds, the journey through the elephant’s digestive system actually improves germination!

 A species under threat

-Thanks to the scourge of ivory poaching, loss of habitat and human-wildlife conflict, African elephant numbers are tumbling, year on year.
-In the middle of the 20th century there were some 5-million elephants roaming the African wilderness.
-Today there are just over 350,000 left, according to the findings of the Great Elephant Census released in 2016.
-In the interceding five years that number is now more likely to be around the 300,000 mark.
+Thanks to the scourge of ivory poaching, loss of habitat and human-wildlife conflict, African elephant are endangered, with their numbers are tumbling year on year.
+In the middle of the 20th century there were some 5 million elephants roaming the African wilderness.
+Today, it is estimated that there are about 400 000 African elephants left, although it’s impossible to tell for sure.

 Protecting these beautiful giants is essential.
 All of the camps and lodges Stanley Safaris partner with either run or contribute towards conservation efforts aimed at protecting wilderness areas and the animals that call them home.
 If you’re planning a safari and would like to include elephants, get in touch.
 We’d love to plan the perfect luxury elephant safari for you.